 Children Coping With Grief

 Funeral Guide has chosen to display the useful articles below due to their profound insight into the mind of a child rather than publishing our own.
-Information is supplied Ilze Alberts – Educational Psychologist and director of Bella Vida Centre.
+Information is supplied Ilze Alberts – Educational Psychologist.

 Helping a Child Deal With Death

 Though grieving is complex, it is not beyond the skills of a sensitive adult to help a child through it.
 The guidelines are fairly simple.

 - Tell the truth in terms the child can understand.
 Many adults try to spare their children by fabricating a tale about the person who has died, “Daddy has gone on a long trip, far away” or be delaying the truth.
 “We’ll wait until things settle down”, or even withholding it, “She’s too young to understand anyway.”
 Children are rarely fooled by these ploys, and are often anxious because of them.
 They are better off being told immediately by someone close in terms they understand.

 - Children need to be included.
 It used to be common practice to send children away during a time of grief.
 That only heightened their anxiety, added to their feelings of abandonment and deprived them of support just when tensions were highest.
 Funerals and other grieving rituals are helpful to children, too, and, wherever feasible, they should be allowed to take part.

 - Grieving children need loving support.
 At a time when their world has been turned upside-down, they need to be held and hugged, rocked and listened to, kissed and tucked in.
 All the significant adults- teachers, coaches, scout leaders, should know about the situation so they can help too.
 It’s easy to overlook a grieving child, especially if he/she is being ‘good’ (i.e. not bothering the grown-ups), but the too quiet grieving child is a child at risk.
 Better to seek him out and draw him out than later deal with the effects of unresolved grief.